Secure server - SFTP with SSH lock down procedures¶

 Enter same passphrase again:

-Repeat whatever passphrase you entered earlier or hit enter for none.
+Repeat whatever passphrase you entered earlier or enter for none.

-At this point both the public and private keys have been created.
+At this point the public and private keys exist.
 Repeat this step for our other system administrator example user.

 The next step is to export our key to the server.
-In reality, a system administrator responsible for managing multiple servers would transfer his public key to all of the servers he/she is responsible for.
+In reality, a system administrator responsible for managing multiple servers would transfer his public key to all of the servers he or she is responsible for.

-The server will prompt for the user's password one time, and then copy the key into authorized_keys.
-You'll get this message as well:
+The server will prompt for the user's password one time, and copy the key into authorized_keys.
+You will get this message too: